noocsharp/git-submodule-integrate/README.md

 the script has been run, the parent repo will contain the child repo in a subdirectory.

-First, you'll need copies of the parent and child repositories in separate directories.
-So if the child repository is a submodule, you'll need to clone it into its own repo, outside of the parent.
-We will assume that `$PARENT` is the path to the parent repository and `$CHILD` is the path to the child repository.
+To start, clone the parent repository somewhere.
+We will assume that `$PARENT` is the path of the parent repository.
+Next, either clone the child repository locally, or find a clone URL for the child.
+We will assume that `$CHILD` is this path or url.

 Next, download the script somewhere.
 We will assume the path of the script is `$GSI`.